LinkedEarth/LeapFROGS/chapters/module3.md

 <exercise id="2" title="Data Processing">

-The training materials can be accessed [here]().
+The training materials for this section can be accessed [here](https://figshare.com/ndownloader/files/46758307).
 Please read the presentation, as well as other helpful materials (e.g. [Part 2 of this book](https://figshare.com/articles/book/Data_Analysis_in_the_Earth_Environmental_Sciences/1014336)), then answer the following questions:

 Can linear regression help remove non-linear trends?